Academic Advising and Career Education (AACE)

 The Concord Campus promotes student success through a variety of services.
 These include academic advising on General Education (GE) and graduation requirements, as well as administrative and instructional support services.
 Students are referred to their departments for major advising.

-Instructional support services include advanced computer laboratories, modern smart classrooms, a branch of the University’s Library, student collaboration room, on-site bookstore, outdoor fitness park, student lounge, and a free shuttle service between the campus and the Concord BART station.
+Instructional support services include advanced computer laboratories, modern smart classrooms, a branch of the University’s Library, student collaboration room, on-site bookstore, outdoor fitness park, and student lounge.

 For assistance, or information on any of these services, call (925) 602-6700 or visit http://www.csueastbay.edu/concord